The Mountain as Metaphor for Life and Leadership: Scott Cutler, CEO of StockX

 Scott Cutler [00:34:50]:

 Well, I mean, I think there was a particularly significant point in my life, actually.
-It was between eBay and Stockx, actually.
+It was between eBay and StockX, actually.
 And I was at a dinner down in LA hosted by Keith Farazzi, who wrote this book, never eat alone.
 And they had a guest there that was hand stamping bracelets with one word on it.
 And that one word was supposed to be your motivation.
 And the word that I chose was free.
 And so it was put on a bracelet for me that following weekend, someone very close to me took his own life, and it just rocked me still.
-I still think about it all of the time, but that notion of being free at that moment of time, I looked at that bracelet and it led to just some incredible changes for me personally and professionally that ended up opening door for stockx.
+I still think about it all of the time, but that notion of being free at that moment of time, I looked at that bracelet and it led to just some incredible changes for me personally and professionally that ended up opening door for StockX.
 At that time, I also took a board position with Brookfield, which has also been a really interesting part of my career.
 The work that I’ve done in suicide prevention took on a more personal meaning, which has been something that I’ve been involved with for now over 15 years.
 Led to a couple of years ago, my involvement in work around with vibrant emotional health, a nonprofit focused on suicide prevention, but the National Suicide Prevention Hotline.
 But that moment shook me and required me to think about what I needed to do to be more free to make the right choices, free in making a different set of decisions, a different set of priorities.
 And so that was, that was a very significant event in my more near adult life.
 And then the last six years.

 Darren [00:36:33]: